6.07.2025

 What's up, podcast listeners?
 We've got another episode of our podcast They Call Us Bruce.
 (Almost) each week, my good friend, writer/columnist Jeff Yang and I host an unfiltered conversation about what's happening in Asian America, with a strong focus on media, entertainment and popular culture.

-They Call Us Ji-young Yoo
+They Call Us Strangers in the Land

 Jeff Yang and Phil Yu present an unfiltered conversation about what's happening in Asian America.